shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 ## Close an issue

-> - Minimum role to close an issue [changed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/169256) from Reporter to Planner in GitLab 17.7.

 When you decide that an issue is resolved or no longer needed, you can close it.
 The issue is marked as closed but is not deleted.

 Prerequisites:

-- You must have at least the Planner role for the project, be the author of the issue, or be assigned to the issue.
+- You must have at least the Reporter role for the project, be the author of the issue, or be assigned to the issue.

 To close an issue, you can either: